ashanbrown/forbidigo/README.md

   pattern matches.
 * `pattern`: the regular expression that matches the source code or expanded expression, depending on the global flag.
-* `package`: a regular expression for the full package path.
-The package path includes the package version if the package has a version >= 2 and ends with the package name, i.e. it will differ from how the package was imported when the package doesn't follow the usual Go convention for its package name.
+* `package`: a regular expression for the full package import path.
+The package path includes the package version if the package has a version >= 2.
 This is only supported when `expand_expression` is enabled.

 To distinguish such patterns from traditional regular expression patterns, the encoding must start with a `{` or contain line breaks.
 When using just JSON